cloudsmith-io/cloudsmith-api/bindings/java/src/docs/WebhooksApi.md

 <a name="webhooksRead"></a>
 # **webhooksRead**
-> RepositoryWebhookResponse webhooksRead(owner, repo, identifier)
+> RepositoryWebhook webhooksRead(owner, repo, identifier)

 Views for working with repository webhooks.